-- Click on the EXAMPLE button and surface the RESTRAINTS folder.
-Click on the E symbol next to PILES... found in the right ITEM LISTING AREA to expand the PILES list. - The piles that appear are those previously defined by you.
+- From the Assign menu select Piles, or if the RESTRAINTS folder is displayed, click on the ★ symbol next to PILES... found in the right ITEM LISTING AREA to expand the PILES list.
+The piles that appear are those previously defined by you.
 See To Define the Piles. - Select the pile to be assigned.
 This becomes the active assignment.
 By default, the program will display all nodes that share the active assignment in red and nodes with a different assignment in cyan.
 Recall however that you may change the color preferences to your liking with the Options / Font & Color command.
-See To Change The Font and Color Preferences. - In the GRAPHICS area, using the left-mouse button, marquee select a node or a group of nodes (or click a single node).
+See To Change The Font and Color Preferences. - In the GRAPHICS AREA, using the left-mouse button, marquee select a node or a group of nodes (or click a single node).
 The selected nodes are shown in red or in the color specified for ACTIVE OBJECTS in the FONT & COLOR folder.
-See To Change The Font and Color Preference. - To remove a pile assignment, repeat the step above using instead, the right mouse button. - Repeat the three steps above for each pile in the ITEM LISTING AREA.
+See To Change The Font and Color Preference.

+- To remove a pile assignment, repeat the step above using instead, the right mouse button. - Repeat the three steps above for each pile in the ITEM LISTING AREA.

-Applying the Loads
+Applying the loads